porismltd/open-standards/docs/techniques.md

 The Natural Neighbourhoods tool assigns a URI to each area type and each area.
 The URIs resolve in a browser to representations on a map and other tabs of the web page present properties as text and links.
 'Same as' relationships link to URIs for the same area types and areas maintained by other organisations, such as ONS URIs from `statistics.gov.uk`.

-The UK Government’s Government Digital Service (GDS) is introducing [registers](https://registers.cloudapps.digital/registers) for commonly referenced things, such as [English local authorities](https://local-authority-eng.register.gov.uk/) and [countries](https://country.register.gov.uk/).
+The UK Government's Government Digital Service (GDS) is introducing [registers](https://registers.cloudapps.digital/registers) for commonly referenced things, such as [English local authorities](https://local-authority-eng.register.gov.uk/) and [countries](https://country.register.gov.uk/).
 These may not be queried as Linked Data but the registers and each of their entries (e.g. [Birmingham City Council](https://local-authority-eng.register.gov.uk/record/BIR), [The Gambia](https://country.register.gov.uk/record/GM), etc.) has a URI that resolves to a descriptive web page and other formats.

 [Schemas referencing specific URI sets](appendices#schemas-referencing-specific-uri-sets) lists schemas developed by co-operation between Porism, the LGA and iStandUK defining formats for open data with fields that must be populated from given URI sets.